kkassam/Get-and-Clean-Data/README.md

 The output of the R script is a tidy data set, "tidy.csv"

-You can read more about the data and the analysis in the code book called CodeBook.md
+You can read more about the data involved in the code book called "CodeBook.md"